Vibracoustic

 Developing our “Green Rubber Project”

-Our goal is to increase the use of recycled materials in our products.
-We are driving initiatives to reduce the CO2 footprint of our products and create a more circular economy.
+We are evaluating opportunities to increase the use of recycled materials in our products to reduce the CO₂ footprint of our products and create a more circular economy.
 The rubber industry is far from being circular and new recycling strategies must be developed to deal with large amounts of waste produced.
 Our material technologies team developed guidelines to source sustainable natural rubber as well as processes to utilize renewable, recycled, and non-hazardous substances for rubber compounds.
 From these innovations we were able to develop rubber compounds with at least 65% up to 75% sustainable content.

 Sourcing of Sustainable Natural Rubber